owasp-amass/amass/doc/tutorial.md

 [...]
 ```

 You can also confirm some of the results above by browsing to data sources manually.
-In the screenshot below, I have performed a reverse Whois search for "OWASP Foundation" and found similar domains against ViewDNS (which is also part of Amass' data sources):
+In the screenshot below, we have performed a reverse Whois search for "OWASP Foundation" and found similar domains against ViewDNS (which is also part of Amass' data sources):

 <https://viewdns.info/reversewhois/?q=OWASP+Foundation>
 ![OWASP Amass information gathering techniques](../images/tutorial/viewdnsinfo_example.png?raw=true)